 Where to shop

 Located around Farrer Park, the neighbourhood of Pek Kio used to be a Eurasian enclave known as Little England.
-Traces of its past still remain through the roads, which are named after British cities and counties including Hereford, Cambridge and Dorset.
+Traces of its past still remain through the roads, which are named after British cities and counties including Hereford, Cambridge, and Dorset.
 Today, Pek Kio is home to Pek Kio Food Centre, which serves up some seriously delish hawker fare.
-It’s worth a wander to discover all the different street names and for a leisurely stroll through Farrer Park.
+It’s worth a wander to discover all the different street names and for a leisurely stroll.

 Peranakan means ‘locally born’ in Malay and refers to the children born of foreign traders and local women in Southeast Asia.
 In Peranakan culture, the men are known as babas while the women are known as nyonyas.

 Curated by owner Peter Wee, or Baba Wee, step inside Katong Antique House to view a treasure trove of Peranakan artefacts in a traditional shophouse.
 Call ahead to visit or join a group booking for a tour of this vintage enamelware and kebayas gallery.
 After all the vintage fun, you’ll be in for a tasty teatime treat of pineapple tarts.
 Have a craving for more Peranakan experiences?
 Check out Jennifer Lim’s Peranakan inspired woodblock printing workshops.

 Where: Katong Antique House, 208 East Coast Road, Singapore 428907